nisarhassan12/interface/README.md

 ## Continuous Integration and Deployment

-Our app uses a series of GitHub Actions Workflows to run a suite of automated tests and linters.
+Our app uses a series of GitHub Actions Workflows to run a suite of automated tests.
 You can find these tests [here](https://github.com/neonlaw/codebase/actions).

 On pushes to the `development` branch, our staging environment is updated.

-On every weekday at 4:00 am PST, the production environment is updated with the latest commit from `development`.
+Every morning at 4:00 am PST, the production environment is updated with the latest commit from `development`.

 ## Graphql Codegen